IVLIVS-III/CrewLink/README.md

 * #288: Adds ability for imposters within a vent to hear other imposters in vents (https://github.com/ottomated/CrewLink/pull/288)
 * #107: Add mute key (RAlt). (https://github.com/ottomated/CrewLink/pull/107)

+### Installing the modified version
+First uninstall the old version.

-The installer can be downloaded from https://storage.googleapis.com/crewlink-ivlivs.appspot.com/CrewLink%20Setup%201.1.6-m.2.exe
+The new installer can be downloaded from https://storage.googleapis.com/crewlink-ivlivs.appspot.com/CrewLink%20Setup%201.1.6-m.2.exe

 Use this version together with the modified server version at https://github.com/IVLIVS-III/CrewLink-server/tree/cherry-picked-build-2